Blackface: Portugal and Brazil

-Use of black performance in impersonations was quite frequently used in the impressions show A Tua Cara não Me É Estranha, with blackface impressions of Michael Jackson, Siedah Garrett, Tracy Chapman, Louie Armstrong, Nat King Cole, among others.
+Use of blackface performance in impersonations was quite frequently used in the impressions show A Tua Cara não Me É Estranha, with blackface impressions of Michael Jackson, Siedah Garrett, Tracy Chapman, Louie Armstrong, Nat King Cole, among others.
 In 2018, Eduardo Madeira dressed up as Serena Williams, adding an African accent the tennis player does not have in real life.

-In Brazil, there has been at least some history of non-comedic use of blackface, using white actors for black characters like Uncle Tom (although the practice of "racelift", or making black/mulatto characters into mestiços/swarthy whites/caboclos, is more frequent than blackface).
-Use of blackface in humor has been used more rarely than in Portugal, although it also continues into this century (but it creates major uproar among the sizeable and more politically active Afro-Brazilian community).
+In Brazil, there has been at least some history of non-comedic use of blackface, using white actors for Black characters like Uncle Tom (although the practice of "racelift", or making Black/mulatto characters into mestiços/swarthy whites/caboclos, is more frequent than blackface).
+Use of blackface in humor has continued into this century (but it creates major uproar among the sizeable and more politically active Afro-Brazilian community).

 Russia

 Soviet Russian writers and illustrators sometimes inadvertently perpetuated stereotypes about other nations that are now viewed as harmful.
-For example, a Soviet children's book or cartoon might innocently contain a representation of black people that would be perceived as unquestionably offensive by the modern-day western standards, such as bright red lips and other exaggerated features, similar to the portrayal of blacks in American minstrel shows.
-Soviet artists "did not quite understand the harm of representing black people in this way, and continued to employ this method, even in creative productions aimed specifically at critiquing American race relations".
+For example, a Soviet children's book or cartoon might innocently contain a representation of Black people that would be perceived as unquestionably offensive by the modern-day western standards, such as bright red lips and other exaggerated features, similar to the portrayal of Black people in American minstrel shows.
+Soviet artists "did not quite understand the harm of representing Black people in this way, and continued to employ this method, even in creative productions aimed specifically at critiquing American race relations".

 In 1910, the ballet Sheherazade, choreographed by Michael Fokine, premiered in Russia.
 The story behind the ballet was inspired by a tone poem written by Nicolai Rimsky-Korsakov.
 In the ballet the leading female character, Zobeide, is seduced by a Golden Slave.
 The dancer who portrayed the Golden Slave, the first being Vaslav Nijinsky, would have his face and body painted brown for the performance.
 This was done to show the audience the slave was of a darker complexion.
 Later in 1912, Fokine choreographed the ballet Petrushka, which centers around three puppets that come to life, Petrushka, the Ballerina, and the Moor.
 When the ballet premiered, the part of the Moor, first danced by Alexander Orlov, was performed in full blackface.
 The Moor puppet is first seen onstage playing with a coconut, which he attempts to open with his scimitar.
 His movements are apelike.
 The Moor seduces the Ballerina and later savagely cuts off the head of the puppet Petrushka.
 When Petrushka is performed today, the part of the Moor is still done in full blackface, or occasionally blueface.
 The blackface has not been publicly criticized in the ballet community.
 Black and brownface appear in other ballets today, such as La Bayadère and Othello, in the United States and Europe.